Narine Abgaryan

 She is the author of Manyunya, People Who Are Always With Me, Three Apples Fell from the Sky, Simon, and others.
 In 2020, The Guardian named her among the brightest authors of Europe.

 Biography

 Abgaryan was born in Berd, Tavush Province, Armenia, to a family of a doctor and a teacher.
-She is the oldest among the five children.
+She is the oldest among five children.
 Her paternal grandfather was an Armenian refugee from Western Armenia, and her grandmother was a native of Eastern Armenia.
 Her maternal grandfather was also an Armenian, a native of Karabakh, and grandmother was Russian, a native of the Arkhangelsk region of Russia.

-She has a son Emil Mednikov born in 1995.

 Education

 In 1988, Abgaryan finished high school in Berd, Armenia.
 She also attended music school where specialized in the piano.
 In 1993, she graduated from Yerevan Brusov University of Languages.
 She majored in Russian language and literature teaching.
 She later moved to Moscow where she worked as an accountant and a seller.